bradc1993/Hive/README.md

 # Hive
-Flatiron Mod 3 Project, made in collaboration with Michael Sotir.
+Live chatroom app, built in collaboration with Michael Sotir.
+Mod 3 project for Flatiron School.

-Video demo coming soon!